 - Balance rehabilitation is important and beneficial in elderly people, in whom dizziness is invariably multifactorial.

 - The Cawthorne-Cooksey and other vestibular rehabilitation exercises promote central compensation and help resolve persistent disequilibrium.
 Disequilibrium due to Ménière's disease or BPPV may not respond.
-See under 'Further reading & references' below for a description of Cawthorne-Cooksey exercises.
+See under 'Further reading' below for a description of Cawthorne-Cooksey exercises.

 - Increased risk of falls, especially in the elderly.

 - Vertigo may confine people to their homes, making them fearful or depressed.

 Further reading and references